Credit: Justin Negard

 Credit: @rockinghorseranchresort on Instagram

-Named the best family resort in America for 2020 by TripAdvisor, Rocking Horse Ranch is an all-inclusive getaway with horseback riding and other child-friendly activities.
+Named a 2022 and 2023 Travelers’ Choice Best of the Best, Rocking Horse Ranch is an all-inclusive getaway with horseback riding and other child-friendly activities.
 Its Hudson Valley location makes it especially appealing in fall, when a stay at the Rocking Horse can include a ride or walk through the 500-acre property, mountain tubing, or a bonfire set against the crisp evening air.
 Most visitors stay onsite for the weekend, though there are fall visits to nearby apple orchards, golf outings, and picnic lunches arranged through the ranch.
 Other places to visit within a short drive include the Walkway Over the Hudson—with its spectacular fall views of the river—and Mohonk Preserve, with memorable hiking any time of year but especially in fall!
-Rocking Horse Ranch, rates from $399 per family per night, all-inclusive.
+Rocking Horse Ranch, rates from $499 per family per night, all-inclusive.

 Lake Placid Inn Hotel (Adirondacks)

 Credit: Courtesy of Lake Placid Inn